danfuzz/lactoserv/README.md

      less efficient, in that it does extra stuff to be a nice interactive command.)

+### Setup for even better interactive use

+The top-level script named `ubik` (so named for historical reasons) is a general dispatcher, which can be called like `ubik <command> <args>`, where `<command>` is any command defined in the `lib` next to the `ubik` script.

+You can of course set your `$PATH` to include the `scripts` directory in question, however it's often useful to be able to switch from project to project without having to reset the `$PATH`.
+To that end, you can include the contents of the file `scripts/lib/bashy-core/ubik-interactive.sh` in your interactive setup, e.g. by using `. .../ubik-interactive.sh` or by just pasting its contents directly (it is self-contained).

+`ubik-interactive.sh` defines a shell function called `ubik`.
+This function searches up the directory hierarchy from the CWD for an `ubik` script to run (in a `bin` or `scripts` directory), and if it finds one it will run it with whatever arguments you passed to the function.

 ## To extend with your own library

 ### Basic directory layout